 [Addition to this: Taste of France suggests that the way the locals (author of Taste of France lives in Carcassonne) cook this meal is without the bread crumbs.
 They are not considered an authentic addition to the dish.
 Read Taste of France’s extra comments below. ]

-This recipe takes time and as Guillaume Ladoucette from the novel ‘the Matchmaker of Périgord’ says ‘Love is like a good cassoulet, it needs time and determination.’
+This recipe takes time (and a bit of love) and as Guillaume Ladoucette from the novel ‘the Matchmaker of Périgord’ says ‘Love is like a good cassoulet, it needs time and determination.’
 Read book review here of this humorous story of a barber turned matchmaker in the village Amour-sur-Belle in the Dordgone Périgord.

 Have you ever made cassoulet?
 Or enjoyed it in a cafe or restaurant in France?
 I love buying and trying different sausages from local french markets when visiting France.
 Let me know if you give this recipe a go and whether you enjoyed it.
 When at home in Australia I buy my french sausage from Pork Ewe Deli.